 15. Constantly criticizing or belittling your partner

-"A healthy relationship includes supporting and accepting your partner for who they are, without judgment," Abrams says.
-"What it does not include is criticizing or belittling or trying to change someone.
-Once those behaviors enter into a relationship, it can be very difficult to recover."
+“A healthy relationship includes supporting and accepting your partner for who they are, without judgment,” Abrams says.
+“What it does not include is criticizing or belittling or trying to change someone.
+Once those behaviours enter into a relationship, it can be very difficult to recover.”

 16. Disrespect your spouse